-Many Americans embrace fundamental misconceptions about the exploitation of labor that is supposedly inherent in the employer-employee relationship and more generally about the role of labor unions in America.
-Debunking these myths is the first step toward understanding a sensible labor policy for the twenty-first century.
+Many Americans mistakenly believe that the exploitation of labor is inherent in the employer-employee relationship.
+Debunking this falsehood and other myths related to the role of labor unions is the first step toward understanding a sensible labor policy for the twenty-first century.

 Many Americans embrace fundamental misconceptions about the exploitation of labor that is supposedly inherent in the employment relationship and more generally about the role and background of labor unions in America.
 Economists, historians, and legal scholars have in the past undertaken thorough critiques of the American model of collective bargaining, and I do not purport to supplementor even to summarizethat literature.
 I do, however, hope to revive interest in a body of work that has tended to fade in the public consciousness.
 To that end, I discuss seven discrete aspects of the prevailing narrative that animates labor law.
 My thesis is that much of American labor policy is based on myths, which I endeavor to debunk.

 The portion of the private-sector workforce in the United States represented by labor unions has steadily declined in recent decades.
 What, then, is the point of talking about unions?

 For one thing, the subject is both vitally important and poorly understood.
 Labor relations necessarily requires exploration of first principles: What is the origin of rights, and how should individuals interact in a free society?On a more concrete level, class differences are embedded in modern political thought and animate much of the current progressive agenda.
 Many people reflexively believe that individual employees are powerless and oppressed and therefore need either collective action or external assistance (i.e., government intervention)or bothto ensure fairness in the labor market.
 This type of thinking is behind many of the living wage, guaranteed income, and $15 per hour minimum wage proposals or behind even more radical proposalsthe redistributionist agenda of democratic socialism.